 Washington DC Pharmacy Association Board of Directors

-Born and raised in D.C.
-Graduated from MCPHS- Worcester with doctorate in pharmacy and UMass with bachelors in Biochemistry, minor in Microbiology.
+Born and raised in the District of Columbia.
+He graduated from MCPHS- Worcester with a doctorate in pharmacy and the University of Massachusettes with bachelors in Biochemistry, minor in Microbiology.
 Ten years ago, he took great pride in returning to his birth city and serving as a front-line practitioner in the inner city, the neighborhood he grew up in.
 He’s committed to improving the health and well-being of the communities he serves.
 Passionate about providing strategies and tools to guide people to better decisions and outcomes regarding their health, both physical and mental.
 He supports community outreach and advocates for the expansion of the role of the pharmacist.
 He is a Diabetic specialist pharmacist and focuses his practice on preventive not just curative measures.
 He takes pride in providing health services, such as blood cholesterol/glucose/pressure screenings and immunizations at different sites around the city.
-He has given classes on Adherence, Opioid epidemic, Medication Therapy Management.
+He has given classes on Adherence, Opioid epidemic, and Medication Therapy Management.

 He is committed to reducing health disparities and addressing health equity in DC.
-He believes the benefit of pharmacists is invaluable and essential in reducing costs, preventing further health injustice, managing pandemics and the exacerbating chronic diseases in our communities.
+He believes the benefit of pharmacists is invaluable and essential in reducing costs, preventing further health injustice, managing pandemics, and exacerbating chronic diseases in our communities.

 Yolanda B. McKoy-Beach, PharmD, CDE